maple residence

 kenanga

-Kenaga lower ground detail with f&b lots opening to a terrace with vertical planting.
-This space is directly accessible from public walkways on the ground floor.
+this is a detail view of the kenanga lower ground floor access stair detail with f&b lots opening to a terrace with vertical planting to one side. this space is directly accessible from public walkways which are on the ground floor. this is a similar stair detail employed in 2005 for the challenge park climbing centre main staircase, in putrajaya malaysia.

 the promenade